Texts: Mississippi ex-governor knew of Favre welfare money

 The texts also showed discussion between Favre and New about arranging payment from the Human Services Department through the nonprofit to Favre for speaking engagements, with Favre then saying he would direct the money to the volleyball facility at the University of Southern Mississippi.

-Favre played football at the university in Hattiesburg before going to the NFL in 1991, and his daughter started playing on the volleyball team there in 2017.
+Favre played football at the university, located in Hattiesburg, before going to the NFL in 1991.
+His daughter began playing on the school's volleyball team in 2017.

 According to court documents, Favre texted New on Aug.
 3, 2017: “If you were to pay me is there anyway the media can find out where it came from and how much?”